Judge dismisses recall petition against Fairfax school board member Cohen

 She added, “In fact, it was a case that never should have been filed in the first place.
 Elected officials cannot be recalled because of differences of opinion.
 We have elections to decide who should represent us on school boards.”

-The Open FCPS Coalition, a parent activist group that formed in late 2020 to hold the school board accountable for its actions during the pandemic, did not immediately respond to a request for comment Wednesday.
+The Open FCPS Coalition, a parent activist group that formed in late 2020 to hold the county School Board accountable for its actions during the pandemic, did not immediately respond to a request for comment Wednesday.
 Spokesmen for Fairfax County Public Schools did not either.

 The coalition also recently — and unsuccessfully — sought the removal of board member Elaine Tholen (Dranesville).
 Gardiner, who oversaw that case, too, dismissed it in August after concluding “the petition is not based on facts establishing probable cause for removal.”
 The coalition is further seeking the recall of board member Abrar Omeish (At Large).

-The coalition is targeting these three members, out of Fairfax’s 12 board members, due to their track record of speaking and voting in favor of school closures, according to the group’s website.
+The coalition targeted these three members, out of Fairfax’s 12 board members, because of their track record of speaking and voting in favor of school closures, according to the group’s website.

 Gardiner gave his dismissal in Cohen’s case Wednesday at the request of attorney David Michael Caudill, who was acting as special prosecutor in the case because the court appointed him to the role.

 Caudill had recommended dismissal in an eight-page court filing shared with both Cohen and the Open FCPS Coalition on Wednesday.
-In the document — which Caudill said he compiled after reviewing hours of school board meeting footage, Fairfax schools documents and relevant previous court cases, as well as Virginia law — the attorney systematically rebutted every allegation against Cohen put forward by the parent group.
+In the document — which Caudill said he compiled after reviewing hours of School Board meeting footage, Fairfax schools documents and relevant previous court cases, as well as Virginia law — the attorney systematically rebutted every allegation against Cohen put forward by the parent group.

 The coalition alleged that Cohen voted to keep schools closed in defiance of an assertion from a Fairfax County Health Department official at a July 21, 2020, school board meeting that in-person learning was safe.
 Caudill wrote that neither school board documents nor meeting footage “show any such statement having been made at the July 21, 2020 school board meeting.”